 Step Two.
-Decide to be Self Pay Clients or Insurance Clients
+Decide to be Self-Pay Clients or Insurance Clients

 One of the required intake forms that must be on file before services can begin is called the "Insurance Declaration Form."
-It explains in detail your legal right to decline insurance billing and opt instead to be "self pay clients."
-Here is some additional information about billing and fees when your intention is to be seen together (as a couple), depending on which of the above categories fits your situation.
+It explains in detail your legal right to decline insurance billing and opt instead to be "self-pay clients."
+Here is some additional information about billing and fees when your intention is to be seen together (as a couple or family), depending on which of the above categories fits your situation.

-- A. Neither of us has a clinical diagnosis, nor do we expect either of us will have a clinical diagnosis.
+- A. No one has a clinical diagnosis, nor do we expect either of us will have a clinical diagnosis.
 Please check with your insurance company to verify what they will pay.
-It is our experience that most insurance plans will not pay for services if there is no mental health diagnosis in place.
-The out-of-pocket charge for a couple's session is \$200.
+Ask specifically about codes "V61.10" and "V61.20."
+It is our experience that many insurance plans will not pay for V-code services.
+The out-of-pocket charge for a couple's session is \$204.
 We have therapists who will slide this fee in the case of economic hardship.
-To be considered for a sliding scale, please see the Fee Reduction Application, found elsewhere on the website. - B. One partner has a clinical diagnosis.
-Sessions will last 30-45 minutes.
+To be considered for a sliding scale, please see the Fee Reduction Application, found elsewhere on the website. - B. One person has a clinical diagnosis.
+Sessions will last 30-40 minutes.
 The focus of clinical attention will be the treatment and progress of the identified patient.
 The charge for the session will be \$110 when the patient is seen with family present.
 If the patient is seen alone, standard contract rates apply.
-We cannot guarantee a diagnosis will be "billable" to your insurance company and we cannot manipulate a diagnosis for the purpose of billing a third party. - C. Both partners have a clinical diagnosis.
-The session will last 60-90 minutes, typically dividing that time so that each person's diagnosed condition is the subject of treatment for 30-45 minutes.
-Sessions can only be billed to a third party if the diagnosed condition and treatment goals warranted the presence of the family member.
-Each person will be billed and separate clinical notes will be taken for the participating family members who were involved and were the subject of clinical attention, and each family member will be responsible for his or her own copay and deductible amounts.
-We cannot guarantee a diagnosis for the purpose of billing a third party.
+We cannot guarantee a diagnosis will be "billable" to your insurance company and we cannot manipulate a diagnosis for the purpose of billing a third party. - C. Both family members have a clinical diagnosis.
+The session will last 60 minutes, typically dividing that time so that each person's diagnosed condition is the subject of treatment for 30 minutes.
+Sessions can only be billed to a third party if the diagnosed condition and treatment warranted the presence of the family member.
+A clinical note will be recorded for each person, clients will be billed separately, and each person will be responsible for his or her own copay and deductible amounts.
+We cannot guarantee a diagnosis will be "billable" to your insurance company and we cannot manipulate a diagnosis for the purpose of billing a third party.